 Testing at an independent laboratory showed that the ACA system was 99 percent effective in eliminating SARS-CoV-2 (COVID-19).

 Peregrine Avionics, LLC, is an aircraft engineering and certification firm located at Centennial Airport in Englewood, CO.
-Over its 10-year history Peregrine has obtained over 25 STC’s and provided extensive design and analytical support for Parts 23, 25, 27 and 29 aircraft.
+Over its 10-year history Peregrine has obtained over 25 STCs and provided extensive design and analytical support for Parts 23, 25, 27 and 29 aircraft.
 It is currently awaiting approval of its application for Organization Designation Authorization.

 ###